Wernicke’s Korsakoff Syndrome Misdiagnosis Lawyer

 Failure to properly treat symptoms is another potential cause for negligence claims.
 In the case of Wernicke’s disease, a failure to treat the underlying Thiamine deficiency can have life-long consequences to the patient such as serious physical and mental health disorders, and even death.

-Top Causes of Wernicke Syndrome and Thiamine Deficiency
+What are the Top Causes Of Wernicke Syndrome and Thiamine Deficiency?

 The thiamine deficiency that leads to Wernicke syndrome can have many different causes.
 A number of these causes are directly related to a patient’s health and the clinical setting.
 The most common causes of thiamine deficiency include: